 Mature Christians can discern between what’s good and what’s evil, what’s right and what’s wrong.
 When we grow spiritually, we follow God’s principles and standards and can please Him.

-3. A person growing spiritually knows their faith will be tested
+3. A person growing spiritually will be tested

 Paul, an Apostle of Christ who wrote most of the New Testament was imprisoned for his faith in God.
 He was a persecuted Christian.
 Yet he was full of joy.
 He understood that there was a reason for his pain.